The Blonds

 The Blonds (Los rubios) is a 2003 Argentine and American documentary/drama film, directed by Albertina Carri, and written by Carri and Alan Pauls.

-The award winning film documents the search of director Albertina Carri as she investigates what happened to her family during Argentina's "Dirty War."

-The themes: Why did they disappear?
-Why were they murdered?
-Film critics have called the work an autobiographical semi-documentary work.
+The award-winning film documents the search of director Albertina Carri as she investigates what happened to her family during Argentina's "Dirty War.", particularly surrounding the disappearance and murder of her parents.
+Film critics have called the work an autobiographical semidocumentary work.

 The drama/documentary was filmed in black-and-white and in color.
+In addition to appearing on-camera as herself, Carri is played by actress Analía Couceyro.

 Synopsis

 The film deals with a child, whose parents were among the tens of thousands of Argentines who were murdered during the military junta's Dirty War, who years later has to contend with the pain barely remembered.

-In this case the child is director Albertina Carri.

-She returns with her film crew to the house she lived in the 1970s and interviews the neighbors about her parents and what happened.
+The child is director Albertina Carri, who returns with her film crew to the house she lived in the 1970s and interviews the neighbors about her parents and what happened.

-The movie's title comes from an elderly woman's insistent (and, as it turns out, wrong) recollection that Carri's family members all had blond hair.

-Carri tries to determine the following in the doc: Who were the Carris?
+The title of the film comes from an elderly woman's insistent (though ultimately incorrect) recollection that Carri's family members all had blond hair.
+Carri tries to determine the following in the documentary: Who were the Carris?
 How did they disappear?
 Were they blond or brunette?
-Were they heroes or merely a fiction of those who remember them?
+Were they heroes, or was it merely an invention of those who remember them?

-In addition to appearing on camera herself, Ms. Carri is played by actress Analía Couceyro.

 Background

 Basis of film

 The film is based on the real political events that took place in Argentina after Jorge Rafael Videla's reactionary military junta assumed power on March 24, 1976.
-During the junta's rule: the parliament was suspended, unions, political parties and provincial governments were banned, and in what became known as the Dirty War between 9,000 and 30,000 people deemed left-wing "subversives" disappeared from society.
+During the junta's rule, the parliament was suspended, unions, political parties and provincial governments were banned, and in what became known as the Dirty War, between 9,000 and 30,000 people deemed left-wing "subversives" were forcibly disappeared from society.